How Do Record Suspensions (Pardons) Work?

 If you have been deemed inadmissible to the United States for criminality, immigration violations or other reasons, but are not able to obtain a waiver in time for your travel, the US CIS may allow you entry for temporary trips in extenuating circumstances such as medical, business or compassionate emergencies.
 The granting of paroles is highly discretionary.
 Please contact our office for more details.

 In our post 9/11 world, the effects of a criminal record can have serious consequences that can last a lifetime.
 These can affect everything from restricting your ability to travel to eliminating you from many employment opportunities.
-So if the police are coming to talk to you or if you have already been charged, it is imperative that you get a legal advice and help.
+So, if the police are coming to talk to you or if you have already been charged, it is imperative that you get legal advice and help.
+Our pardon services will give you all the necessary information about travelling to the US from Canada, with a criminal record.

 The sooner the better.
 There may be evidence which needs to be preserved.
 The passage of time can affect memory.
 Any potential witnesses should be identified and contacted shortly after the event.
 Witnesses’ statements are best obtained immediately after the event.